percona/percona-server/doc/source/release-notes/Percona-Server-5.5.25a-27.1.rst

 Bug Fixes
 =========

   * |Percona Server| 5.5.24 would crash if userstats were enabled with any replication configured.
-This was a regression introduced with ssl connections count in statistics tables.
+This was a regression introduced with ssl connections count in statistics tables in Percona Server :rn:`5.5.24-26.0`.
 Bug fixed :bug:`1008278` (*Vladislav Lesin*).

   * PAM authentication plugin was in different directories in 32bit and 64bit binary tarballs.
 Bug fixed :bug:`1007271` (*Ignacio Nin*).